Voightt/FetchRewards-Assessment/README.md

 hiring.json - file provided to me for the assignment.

-*DISCLAIMER - I could not successfully do everything that was asked for me to do from the assessment, but I did display the id, listId, and Name to the application.
+*DISCLAIMER - I could not successfully do everything that was asked for me to do from the assessment, but I did display the id, listId, and names to the application.
 I thank you for your time in reviewing this and appreciate allowing me to take this assessment!

 Sincerely,
 Kyle Voight